kubeshop/kusk-gateway/docs/guides/working-with-extension.md

-# Working with the Kusk OpenAPI Exgtension
+# The Kusk OpenAPI Extension

 Kusk Gateway comes with an `x-kusk` [OpenAPI extension](https://swagger.io/specification/#specification-extensions) to allow an OpenAPI definition to be the source of truth for both operational and functional aspects of your APIs.